matchmore/tech-blog/20180321/README.md

 }
 ```

-This function creates a subscription with similar parameters like publication.
-Instead of properties subscription has a selector, in case of this one selector will allow match only with publications that have property `test` and this property is set to `true`.
+This function creates a subscription with similar parameters like the publication.
+Instead of properties, the subscription has a selector.
+In the case of this selector, it will allow matches only with publications that have property `test` and this property is set to `true`.

 The selector can be more complex, for example it may looks like this: `test = true and (color = 'red' or size > 10)`, it requires additional properties `color` and `size`.

 Another difference for subscription is that it receives matches, so we have to set how they will be delivered to the mobile device.
-Yo have to use `pusher` for that.
-Here it is set to `ws` which means that SDK will use web sockets to get matches.
+You have to use `pusher` for that.
+Here it is set to `ws` which means that the SDK will use web sockets to get matches.
 Apple push notifications and polling are also supported.
 For this example, we chose web sockets because they require no set up (like APNs certs and so on).

 ## Handle matches
-Now that we can create publications and subscriptions on devices the last pice is the code responsible for processing matches that are delivered to the application, in our case, it looks like this:
+Now that we can create publications and subscriptions on devices, the last piece is the code responsible for processing matches that are delivered to the application.
+In our case, it looks like this:
 ```swift
 class ViewController: UIViewController , MatchDelegate {
   var onMatch: OnMatchClosure?